install simshady temporarily and execute it directly

 The technical architecture looks as follows:

 The CLI is responsible for parsing the arguments and then validates that all necessary parameters exist.
-The data parameters are then passed to the DataLoader class dataloader.ts.

 The DataLoader loads the data depending on the file and path type, i.e., single file, multiple files, or a directory.
-The simulation and shading geometries can be loaded either from JSON in the format { positions: number[] } or from an OBJ file.
-For irradiance data, a JSON file in the format of SolarIrradianceData is required.
+The simulation and shading geometries can be loaded either from JSON in the format { positions: number[] } (see geometry.json) or from an OBJ file (see building.obj).
+For irradiance data, a JSON file in the format of SolarIrradianceData is required (see irradiance_munich_2018.json).
 The smallest possible parameterization for a run is --simulation-geometry and --irradiance-data.
-After the data has been loaded, it is transferred to the headless Chrome runner headlessBrowser.ts together with the CLI parameters.

 Here, a headless Chrome browser is launched using the Puppeteer package.
 Puppeteer is one of the most widely used packages for browser automation, CI, and testing.
 To ensure successful calculation, it is first verified that the browser is running with WebGL2.
 Then the browser is launched.
 The built simshady package and the three.js dependency are dynamically loaded into the browser context using dependency injection.
 The data is loaded chunk wise into the browser memory to circumvent limits regarding the maximum string size of node.js.
 During transfer to the browser, all variables are temporarily converted to strings.
 In the browser context itself, the data is then processed in the correct original data format.
 However, the maximum string limits are significantly smaller than the limits for number arrays, which is why moving them directly to the browser context would cause problems.
 After all dependencies and data have been loaded into the browser, the actual simshady simulation is executed.
+There is a progress indicator which shows the overall progress, the elapsed time, and an estimate of the remaining duration.

 The logic of the ray tracing algorithm has not changed compared to before the CLI PR.
 Before the changes of this work, the intensity for all simulation triangles was calculated at once for each skysegment direction.
 The parallelization of the actual work was left to the GPU.
 However, during development, it became apparent that errors occur when shading is calculated for large simulation geometries.
 For large numbers of triangles, silent errors occur in calculations within the GPU.
 Instead of calculating the accurate intensity, an intensity of 0 is calculated for almost all simulation geometry triangles.
 This problem can be solved by splitting the calculation of the shading into chunks instead of calculating the shading effect of the entire shading geometry at once.
 This is achieved by means of a nested loop within the skysegment direction loop.
 This nested loop breaks down the entire shading geometry into 4096 triangles each and calculates the shading through these 4096 triangles.
 The shading mask is then composed of the minimum intensity values from all shading iterations.